hanie21/CQRSMortgage/README.md

 ## Project Structure

 - `Commands/`: Command-side handlers and models.
-- `Queries/`: Query-side handlers and models.
+- `Queries/`: Query-side handlers and models (includes Redis integration).
 - `Controllers/`: API endpoints for query and command operations.
 - `Infrastructure/`: Database context and configuration.

 ## Future Enhancements

-- Add caching to the query side for better performance.
-- Introduce messaging for eventual consistency using RabbitMQ or Azure Service Bus.
+- Add messaging for eventual consistency using RabbitMQ or Azure Service Bus.
 - Expand the read database with a NoSQL implementation for scalability.
 - Add unit and integration tests for robust coverage.